writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 If you don't have documentation, you will miss out on a whole class of contributors.

-You want your code to be improved
+You want your code to be better
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's really easy to have an idea in your head that sounds perfect,